Skip to main content

 Osteophathic Careers

-Median pay for physicians and surgeons after earning your professional or doctoral degree
+Median annual salary for physicians and surgeons after earning a professional or doctoral degree

 U.S. Bureau of Labor Statistics

 Osteopathic physicians are licensed to practice in all 50 states and in the full scope of medicine.
 They are in high demand and are able to find careers in a multitude of environments, from military to family medicine.
-Osteopathic doctors now make up 25 percent of all medical students.
+According to American Association of Colleges of Osteopathic Medicine (AACOM), Osteopathic doctors now make up 25% of all medical students.

 Pre-Osteopathic Courses